BAlmeidaS/reinforcement-learning-studies/README.md

 # Reinforcement Learning Studies

-Some studies made using gym from OpenAI
+Some studies made using gym - OpenAI